 Definition – autoimmune destruction of the adrenal cortex that produces cortisol

-History – Named after Thomas Addison (1795-1860), an English physician, who first wrote about the condition in a short note in the London Medical Gazette called “Anaemia – Disease of the Suprarenal Capsules”.
+History – Named after Thomas Addison (1793-1860), an English physician who received his medical doctorate from the University of Edinburgh Medical School in 1815.
+He was a house physician at Guy’s Hospital and established himself as a prolific teacher and lecturer, often attracting physicians from all over London.
+He first described his eponymous disease in a short note in the London Medical Gazette called “Anaemia – Disease of the Suprarenal Capsules”.
 This was then followed up by the more well known article “On the Constitutional and Local Effects of Disease of the Suprarenal Capsule” in 1855, which is largely considered the beginning of the study of the adrenal glands.
 The disease eponym was original given to Dr. Addison by the French physician, Armand Trousseau, after fierce debate among experts as to whether the disease actually existed.

 - Firkin BG and Whitwirth JA.
 Dictionary of Medical Eponyms.
 2nd ed.
 New York, NY; Parthenon Publishing Group.
 1996.

 - Bartolucci S, Forbis P. Stedman’s Medical Eponyms.
 2nd ed.
 Baltimore, MD; LWW.
 2005.

 - Yee AJ, Pfiffner P. (2012).
 Medical Eponyms (Version 1.4.2) [Mobile Application Software].
 Retrieved http://itunes.apple.com.